eduardoscsouza/FaceMatch/README.md

 ### **3. Face Segmentation**
 We used CNN's to predict the bounding box of the face.
-Our CNN's receive an unsegmented image as input, and return 4 real number between 0 and 1.
-Those numbers are the relevant positions, repectevely, of the left, upper, right, and lower edges of the bounding box.
+Our CNN's receive an unsegmented image as input, and return 4 real numbers between 0 and 1.
+Those numbers are the position of the bouding box, as fractions of the image shape.
+They are, in order, the left, upper, right, and lower edges of the bounding box.

 #### **Depthwise Separable Convolutions**
 We used 2 different versions of our CNN's.
 One used standard convolutions, and the other used depthwise separable convolutions.
 Depthwise separable convolutions are a different operation, similar to regular convolutions, but with the aim to reduce number of parameters and, especially, number of operations.
 They do so by breaking up the channels of the input image, them performing a single convolution on each channel.
 Them, they recombine the resulting filtered images, and apply *N* regular convolutions, of size 1x1.
-This is best represented by image 2.
+The important aspect is that, by having only one filter per input channel, they greatly reduce the computational requirements.
+It is best represented by image 2.

 <img src="./sample_imgs/depthwise_sep.png" width="600" height="400"></img>